vinsinga/Competition-Handbook/greedy_problems.md

 *Modified from http://stackoverflow.com/questions/10305153/generating-all-possible-permutations-of-a-list-recursively*

 ### Iterate and Solve
-For every permutation of $$V$$, you now need to find the highest color $$c$$ in that configuration.
+For every permutation of $$V$$, you now need to find the highest color $$c$$ in that ordering of $$V$$.
 If your algorithm is taking too long, you can try selecting a random sample of permutations and only testing those.
 This method may not work on large graphs or those with highly complex $$E$$ configurations.

 Python:
 ``` Python